 But my real fame is through baekdal.com, which I launched in 2004 focusing on helping publishers and brands navigate this amazing digital disruption that we all face.

-In 2010, I took this a step further and launched Baekdal Plus, a subscription-based site for media executives, focusing on future strategies and media trends, as well as stepping up my consulting focus.
+In 2010, I took this a step further and launched Baekdal/Plus a subscription-based site for media executives, focusing on future strategies and media trends, as well as stepping up my consulting focus.
+And then in 2023, this was expanded to also include Baekdal/Basic and Baekdal/Executive

 And this varied background is what defines me today.